Powell Family Cooking

 • Preheat your pizzelle maker according to the manufacturer's instructions.

-• In a bowl, combine 3 cups of flour, 1 teaspoon of baking powder, and ½ teaspoon of salt.
+• In a large mixing bowl, combine flour, baking powder, and salt.

-• Gradually add the dry ingredient mixture to the wet mixture, alternating with 1 ¼ cups of whole milk.
+• Gradually add the dry ingredient mixture to the wet mixture, alternating with whole milk.
 Start and end with the dry ingredients.
 Stir until you have a smooth, thick batter.
 If the batter seems too thick, add a tablespoon or two more milk to reach the desired consistency.

 • Lightly grease the pizzelle maker and drop a spoonful of batter onto each patterned plate.
 Close the lid and cook for about 30-45 seconds or until they turn golden brown and slightly crispy.